Skip to main content

 How Much Will You Pay for College?

-Estimating the cost of a college education is not an easy task, but CollegeVine is here to help with our financial aid calculator!
-This tool can help your family find and maximize financial aid to get the most value out of your college costs.
+Estimating the cost of a college education is not an easy task, but CollegeVine is here to help.
+Our financial aid calculator can help your family find and maximize financial aid to get the most value out of your college costs.

-You should also check out our free chancing engine, which will calculate your chances of acceptance at hundreds of schools across the country based on your GPA, test scores, extracurriculars, demographics, and more.
+Our free chancing engine is another valuable resource—it calculates your chances of acceptance at more than 1,600 schools across the country based on your GPA, test scores, extracurriculars, demographics, and more.

 Use both of these tools to plan your college finances and improve your profile!